-'''

-Eligible employees are:

-Full-Time and employees who are eligible to accrue leave.

-Ineligible employees are:
+Eligible employees are: Full-Time and employees who are eligible to accrue leave.
+Ineligible employees are: Temporary Part-time poloyee may sell a minimum of eight (8) hours and a maximum of

-Temporary

-'''

-Part-time

-- B. An employee may sell a minimum of eight (8) hours and a maximum of twenty-four (24) hours of annual leave. - C. An employee must maintain a minimum of seventy-five (75) hours after the leave is sold. - D. Once sold, the appropriate amount of Annual Leave will be permanently deducted from the employee's leave balance. - E. Request to sell Annual Leave must be submitted through the Department of Human Resources Department as the date and time to register varies from year to year. - F. Payments for the Annual Leave sold shall be included in the last paycheck on or before December 25 - G. Annual Leave sale by any eligible employee is strictly voluntary. - H. The payout of any Annual Leave shall be contingent upon the approval of the Augusta-Richmond County Commission with the final approval from the ARCPLS Board of Trustees.
+- B. An employee may sell a minimum of eight (8) hours and a maximum of twenty-four (24) hours of annual leave. - C. An employee must maintain a minimum of seventy-five (75) hours after the leave is sold. - D. Once sold, the appropriate amount of annual leave will be permanently deducted from the employee's leave balance. - E. Request to sell annual leave must be submitted through the Augusta-Richmond County Department of Human Resources as the date and time to register varies from year to year. - F. Payments for the annual leave sold shall be included in the last paycheck on or before December 25th or Augusta-Richmond County's Finance Department's designated date. - G. Annual leave sale by any eligible employee is strictly voluntary. - H. The payout of any annual leave shall be contingent upon the approval of the Augusta-Richmond County Commission with the final approval from the ARCPLS Board of Trustees.